- Google Chrome might not be loading pages properly because of several possible firewall issues.

 - Chrome will automatically check for new updates and install any available ones.

 An outdated browser can also cause websites not to load correctly.
 Therefore, you need to update Google Chrome to fix the problem.

 5. Remove unwanted extensions

-If Google Chrome is not loading pages properly the issue might be your extensions.
+If Google Chrome is not loading pages properly, the issue might be your extensions.
 Hence, you have to either disable or remove the problematic extensions.

 6. Disable hardware acceleration

-- Launch Google Chrome.
+- Open Google Chrome.

 7. Reinstall Google Chrome